ChilasDipo/ChilasDipo.github.io/index.md

-## Welcome to the page of the furture code master Chilas.
+## Welcome to the page of the furture code master Chilas

 This site is made with the purpose of testing my ability to become a furture code master, so I can conquer the world of code.

-### Markdown
+### A bit about the owner

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am Chilas Dipo

 ```markdown
 Syntax highlighted code block